Gloria Baylis: Later career

 In addition to her nursing work, Baylis was involved in founding the Ontario Amateur Netball Association (now Netball Ontario) through which she worked to introduce the sport to young Ontarians.
 In 1985, in recognition of her work in promoting and developing the sport at both provincial and national levels, the government of Ontario honoured Baylis with the Special Achievement Award for Distinguished Contributions to the Field of Fitness and Amateur Sport.

 Baylis Medical Company

 After her retirement from nursing, Baylis founded the Baylis Medical Company from her home office in 1983, incorporating in 1986.
 Beginning as an importer and distributor of medical devices for use in neurosurgery and cardiac electrophysiology (including the first neuro-interventional catheters imported to North America), Baylis turned to research, development and production in 2001.
 Since then, Baylis Medical Company has collaborated with hospitals to develop state-of-the-art specialized medical devices, and now employs more than 550 people.
 In recognition of her entrepreneurial accomplishments, Baylis was awarded the 1999 Jackie Robinson award for Business Person of the Year by the Montreal Association of Black Business Persons.

-She retired from Baylis Medical Company in 2004.
-She later suffered from Alzheimer's disease and passed away on April 12, 2017.
+Baylis retired from Baylis Medical Company in 2004.
+She later suffered from Alzheimer's disease and died on April 12, 2017, in Westmount, Quebec.
 She was honoured with a poem by George Elliott Clarke, Canada's 7th Parliamentary Poet Laureate.